thehunmonkgroup/raspberry-paper-to-cot-pipeline/lwe/config/profiles/default/templates/raspberry-paper-profiler.md

   <clear_question>
     <![CDATA[
-      {Is there a clear, well-defined central question explicitly stated in the paper?}
+      {Is there a clear, well-defined central question explicitly stated in the paper?
+Answer Yes or No}
     ]]>
   <explanation>
     <![CDATA[